Craftarc/axel/README.md

 2. Run the following command:
 ```
 docker build -t axel-backend:1.0 . # Build updated executables
-docker run -d -v ~/.aws-lambda-rie:/aws-lambda -p 9000:8080 --entrypoint /aws-lambda/aws-lambda-rie axel-backend:1.0 /app/axel/build/main
+docker run -v ~/.aws-lambda-rie:/aws-lambda -p 9000:8080 --entrypoint /aws-lambda/aws-lambda-rie axel-backend:1.0 /app/axel/build/main
 ```
+Breakdown of command
+- `-v ~/.aws-lambda-rie:/aws-lambda`: Mounts the `aws-lambda-rie` runtime binary into `/aws-lambda` in the container.
 - `-p 9000:8080`: The RIE listens on port 8080 within the container.
-By mapping port 9000 on the host machine to port 8080 within the container, event data can be _POST_ed to the RIE.
+By mapping port 9000 on the host machine to port 8080 within the container, event data can be _POST_ ed to the RIE.
+- `--entrypoint /aws-lambda/aws-lambda-rie`: The first command to execute - start the runtime binary we mounted in.
+- `axel-backend:1.0`: Image to start the container with.
+- `/app/axel/build/main`: Run the main executable (this is run after/in the context of the aws-lambda-rie executable).

 To _POST_ an event to the RIE, do
 ```
 curl --location 'http://localhost:9000/2015-03-31/functions/function/invocations' \
 --header 'Content-Type: application/json' \
 --data '{
     "key1": "value1",
     "key2": "value2"
-}
+}'
 ```

 ## Working with custom entrypoints
 **1. To work with custom entrypoints, we want to execute the `sandbox` executable instead.** <br>
-Simply override the default entrypoint (which tries to find and run an executable that polls the Lambda service).
 ```
 docker build -t axel-backend:1.0 . # Build updated executables
-docker run -it --entrypoint /bin/bash
+docker run -it
 ```
 **2. Run the `sandbox` executable.**
 ```